influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withHostNetwork(hostNetwork)
 ```

-Host networking requested for this workflow pod.
-Default to false.
+"Host networking requested for this workflow pod.
+Default to false."

 ### fn spec.withImagePullSecrets